 - What if I’m uncomfortable reporting incidents to local police?

 Every county prosecutor's office in New Jersey has specific personnel assigned to the Bias Crimes Unit.
 These individuals are responsible for receiving bias incident complaints, filling out a report for every incident, and investigating as appropriate.
 You also may report a bias incident to the New Jersey Attorney General's Office online, submit report to the NJ Division of Criminal Justice via email or by calling the Bias Hotline at 800-277-BIAS (2427).

 - Do I have to give my name and contact information?

 You do not have to give your name or contact information.
 You can report a bias incident anonymously.

 - Who reviews bias incident reports in New Jersey?

-- Every bias incident reported in New Jersey is reviewed by law enforcement at many levels, including the local police department, New Jersey State Police, county prosecutor’s office, the Office of Homeland Security & Preparedness, and/or the Attorney General’s Office.
+Every bias incident reported in New Jersey is reviewed by law enforcement at many levels, including the local police department, New Jersey State Police, County Prosecutor's Office, the Office of Homeland Security and Preparedness, and/or the Attorney General's Office.
 These layers of review ensure that bias incidents are investigated thoroughly and properly.